jpral/supa-pizza/JPA_README.md

 ## Javi Prieto's notes on the technical assignment for IOMED's full-stack developer position

 On top of my commit messages, I will be adding some notes below that may be useful to understand my process.
+The structure of this document is generally linear, meaning I mostly add my thoughts as I work through the assignment.
+The main exception is the "**Possible improvements, added features**" section, in which I include at any time ideas or changes that I'd like to implement if I had time.

 ## System setup